SSederberg/FOAAS-Java/README.md

 # JFOAAS [![Build Status](https://travis-ci.org/SSederberg/FOAAS-Java.svg?branch=master)](https://travis-ci.org/SSederberg/FOAAS-Java) [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)
 A Java API for Fuck Off As A Service (FOAAS) - http://foaas.com/ - [Link to Github Repo](https://github.com/tomdionysus/foaas)

-**Please note that this API tends to lag behind on updates.
-Feel free to submit a pull request to fix my lazyness*

 ## Getting Started

 Download JFOAAS from the [releases](https://github.com/SSederberg/FOAAS-Java/releases) tab and add JFOAAS as an external library to your project.